Summary of this article

 2. Methods of prenatal paternity testing

-• Samples from the mother: Fetal DNA is present in small amounts in the mother’s blood during pregnancy.
-A sample of the mother’s blood is usually taken to extract the foetal DNA.
+- Samples from the mother: Fetal DNA is present in small amounts in the mother’s blood during pregnancy.
+A sample of the mother’s blood is usually taken to extract the fetal DNA.

-• Comparison with DNA of the potential father: a DNA sample of the potential father (usually an oral swab or blood) is used and compared with the foetus’ DNA.
+- Comparison with DNA of the potential father: a DNA sample of the potential father (usually an oral swab or blood) is used and compared with the fetus’ DNA.

 3. The impact of surrogate mothers

-• If the surrogate mother is not the genetic mother: usually the surrogate mother’s DNA does not affect the foetus.
+- If the surrogate mother is not the genetic mother: usually the surrogate mother’s DNA does not affect the fetus.
 Therefore, the surrogate mother’s DNA is not involved in the test.
-The test is carried out between the foetus’ DNA and the DNA of the genetic mother and potential father.
+The test is carried out between the fetus’ DNA and the DNA of the genetic mother and potential father.

 4. Technical and Ethical considerations